State Representative Kyle Kacal on WTAW - WTAW

-District 12 state representative Kyle Kacal discussed bills he has filed, high speed rail service, balancing the budget, the Economic Stabilization Fund, and more during his Austin update on The Infomaniacs on Thursday, February 23.
+District 12 state representative Kyle Kacal discussed President Trump’s address, Child Protective Services, water and other natural resource issues, efforts to control the wild hog population, and more during his regular appearance on The Infomaniacs on Thursday, March 2.

 Click below to hear Kyle Kacal visiting with WTAW’s Scott DeLucia.